joditay/SC1015-Intro-to-DSAI/README.md

 # Intro-to-Data-Science-and-AI
-For this module, my group did analysis on the IBM HR Analytics Employee Attrition and Performance dataset from Kaggle.
+For this module, we performed analysis on the IBM HR Analytics Employee Attrition and Performance dataset from Kaggle.

 1. IBMAttrition.csv - dataset
 2. SC1015 Project Slides.pdf - presentation slides for an overview of our project